Stock market today: Dow tops 40,000 for the first time as Wall Street drifts higher

 NEW YORK (AP) — The Dow Jones Industrial Average topped the 40,000 level for the first time Thursday, as U.S. stocks drifted higher to add to their records set a day before.

-The Dow was up 115 points, or 0.3%, at 40,023, in midday trading.
-It made its last leap of 10,000 points in about three and a half years, as the U.S. economy and corporate profits crawled out of the crash caused COVID-19 and continued to hold up so far despite the worst inflation in decades and the punishing effect of high interest rates.
+The Dow was up 106 points, or 0.3%, at 40,014, in midday trading.
+It made its last leap of 10,000 points in about three and a half years, as the U.S. economy and corporate profits crawled out of the crash caused COVID-19.
+They've continued to hold up so far despite the worst inflation in decades, the punishing effects of high interest rates and worries about a recession that seemed inevitable but hasn't arrived.

-The S&P 500 index, which is much more widely followed on Wall Street and dictates the performance of many more 401(k) accounts than the Dow, was 0.3% higher, as of 11:10 a.m.
+The S&P 500 index, which is much more widely followed on Wall Street and dictates the performance of many more 401(k) accounts than the Dow, was 0.2% higher, as of 11:40 a.m.
 Eastern time.
-The Nasdaq composite was also up 0.3%.
-All three indexes had rallied on Wednesday.
+The Nasdaq composite was up 0.2%.
+They also had rallied on Wednesday to all-time highs.

-Walmart rose 5.9% after reporting stronger profit for the latest quarter than analysts expected.
+Walmart was one of the strongest forces lifting the market, and it rose 6% after reporting stronger profit for the latest quarter than analysts expected.
 It also said its revenue for the year could top the forecasted range it had earlier given.

-That could be an encouraging signal for the broader economy, as worries have risen about whether U.S. households can keep up with still-high inflation and more expensive credit-card payments.
+Walmart's strength could be an encouraging signal for the broader economy.
+Worries have been rising about whether U.S. households can keep up with still-high inflation, even if it's not as bad as before, and more expensive credit-card payments, particularly those making lower incomes.

-Target, which reports its quarterly results next week, was also rising, along with other retailers like Dollar General and Dollar Tree.
-All added at least 2%.
+Target, which reports its quarterly results next week, climbed following Walmart's report, along with other retailers like Dollar General and Dollar Tree.
+Each added at least 2.4%.

-Stronger-than-expected profit reports have been one of the main reasons U.S. stock indexes jumped through May to records following their tough April.
+Stronger-than-expected profit reports have been one of the main reasons U.S. stock indexes jumped through May to records following a tough April.
 Another has been revived hopes that the Federal Reserve will be able to cut its main interest rate at least once or twice this year.
+The Fed has been keeping its federal funds rate at the highest level in more than two decades.

 A string of worse-than-expected reports on inflation at the start of the year had put the potential for such cuts in jeopardy, but some more encouraging data has since arrived.

-Treasury yields have eased in May as hopes rose that the economy could hit the hoped-for sweet spot, where it cools enough to stifle high inflation but not so much that it causes a bad recession.
-Yields were holding relatively steady Thursday following some mixed data on the economy.
+Treasury yields have eased in May as hopes rose that the economy could hit the hoped-for sweet spot, where it cools enough because of high interest rates to stifle inflation but not so much that it causes a bad recession.
+Yields were holding edging higher Thursday following some mixed data on the economy.

 One report showed slightly more workers applied for unemployment benefits last week than economists expected, though the number remains low compared with history.
 Others said homebuilders broke ground on fewer projects last month than expected, manufacturing growth in the mid-Atlantic region was weaker than hoped and import prices rose more than forecast.

-The yield on the 10-year Treasury was holding steady at 4.35%.
-The two-year yield, which moves more closely with expectations for action by the Fed, rose to 4.77% from 4.72% late Wednesday.
+The yield on the 10-year Treasury ticked up to 4.36% from 4.35% late Wednesday.
+The two-year yield, which moves more closely with expectations for action by the Fed, rose to 4.77% from 4.72%.

-GameStop and AMC Entertainment were also sliding for a second straight day, pulling back further from their jaw-dropping starts to the week.
+GameStop and AMC Entertainment slid for a second straight day, pulling back further from their jaw-dropping starts to the week.
 They've been moving more on excitement drummed up by investors than any changes to their financial prospects.

 In stock markets abroad, indexes were modestly lower in much of Europe after mostly rising in Asia.
 Hong Kong’s Hang Seng jumped 1.6% after reopening following a holiday, while Japan’s Nikkei 225 rose 1.4%.